Modena

 The Church of Sant’Agostino

 The Augustinian Hermits founded the church of Sant’Agostino in the 14th century.
-Then, refurbishment completed in 1663 with the help of architect Gian Giacomo Monti and became the venue for the Este family funerals.
-Additionally, Francesco, I of Este, became the first duke to be commemorated in the church.
+Then, refurbishment was completed in 1663 with the help of architect Gian Giacomo Monti and it became the venue for the Este family funerals.
+Francesco, I of Este, became the first duke to be commemorated in the church.
 When the Duke passed, elegant yet temporary decorations transformed the church during the funeral.

 What Happened After the Earthquake

 In 2018, the church reopened following repairs due to the 2012 earthquake.
-Inside, it houses masterpieces including the 16th-century terracotta Lamentation by Antonio Begarelli and a fragment of a 14th-century fresco of a Madonna and Child attributed to Tomaso da Modena.
+Inside, it houses masterpieces, including the 16th-century terracotta Lamentation by Antonio Begarelli and a fragment of a 14th-century fresco of a Madonna and Child attributed to Tomaso da Modena.

 You may view the Church of Sant’Agostino Monday-Friday between 10 am-6 pm and on Saturday & Sunday between 9 am and 7:30 pm.